hummingbot/hummingbot/documentation/docs/operation/config-files.md

 | `conf_spot_perpetual_arbitrage_[#].yml` | Settings for the [spot perpetual arbitrage](/strategies/spot-perpetual-arb/) strategy.               |
 | `conf_avellaneda_market_making_[#].yml` | Settings for the [avellaneda market making](/strategies/avellaneda-market-making/) strategy.         |

-<Callout
-  type="tip"
+!!! tip
-  body="For editing configuration files directly, once they are created, you may find it easier to edit the configuration files in the `conf/` folder.
-Simply open them with a text editor and make any desired modifications."
+    For editing configuration files directly, once they are created, you may find it easier to edit the configuration files in the `conf/` folder.
+Simply open them with a text editor and make any desired modifications.
-/>

 ## Setup Walkthrough